aatemme/Sunflower-GWAS-v2/README.md

 - Write guide
 - Merge script 3b and 3c into a single step
 - ggreppel block names in LD plots
+- Flag genes that have significant SNPs for traits in gene list output

 Partial guide language